wirwolf/MongoYii-Port-for-Kohana-3.4/Mongo/readme.md

 ## Querying

 Querying attempts to expose the native MongoDB querying language as much as possible.
-A `EMongoCriteria` class is provided, however, it is not required and does not provide any more functionality than just doing it via arrays.
-The `EMongoCriteria` class is not relied on anywhere and is not needed.
+A `\Mongo\Criteria` class is provided, however, it is not required and does not provide any more functionality than just doing it via arrays.
+The `\Mongo\Criteria` class is not relied on anywhere and is not needed.

 ### Caching

-MongoYii, as well supporting full caching through EMongoCacheDependency (see towards the bottom of this documentation), supports active model query caching as defined in the [documentation](http://www.yiiframework.com/doc/guide/1.1/en/caching.data).
+MongoYii, as well supporting full caching through \Mongo\CacheDependency (see towards the bottom of this documentation), supports active model query caching as defined in the [documentation](http://www.yiiframework.com/doc/guide/1.1/en/caching.data).

 An example of this can be shown by:

-	$dep = new EMongoCacheDependency('article', [['_id' => new MongoId('540477726803fad51b8b4568')], 'sort' => ['a' => 1]]);
+	$dep = new \Mongo\CacheDependency('article', [['_id' => new MongoId('540477726803fad51b8b4568')], 'sort' => ['a' => 1]]);
 	$c = Article::model()->cache(4, $dep)->findAll();

 The results of `$c` will be drawn from the cache table into your application until the dependency is considered to expire.